twopercentjazz/CSB310_AltLangProj/README.md

 ### Why did you pick this programming language?
 > <pre>
 > For this project I chose to explore the C# programming language because it is a widely used
-> general-purpose high level language used to build a wide range of applications and web-based
+> general-purpose high-level language.
+C# is versatile in the industry and it is used today
-> services.
-For example, the language is commonly used for backend services, Windows applications,
+> to build a wide range of applications and web-based services.
+For example, C# is commonly used
-> website development, and game development.
+> for backend services, Windows applications, website development, and game development.
 > </pre>

 ### Explain how your programming language handles...